 Our Wilmington and Dover, Delaware criminal defense lawyers have significant experience defending doctors, nurses and other healthcare professionals who find themselves caught up in criminal and quasi-criminal legal matters.

 The problem with criminal cases for medical providers is that they are like onions – often, they have many layers.
-Read on and we’ll explain more about what to expect if you are a Delaware physician, nurse, or other health professional who has been arrested or who expects to be arrested.
+Read on and we’ll explain more about what to expect if you are a Delaware physician, nurse, or other health professionals who has been arrested or who expects to be arrested.

 When you think about healthcare professionals getting into trouble, you might assume that the most common types of crimes would be things like healthcare fraud.
 But most of the criminal cases against our healthcare provider clients do not actually involve healthcare-related offenses.
 Rather, most criminal cases for medical providers involve things like DUI, Title 16 drug offenses like drug dealing, sex offenses (rape, unlawful sexual contact, child pornography), and tax fraud or failure to file tax returns and pay taxes due.